 What these two data points tell us is that cloud computing must now be a core competency of all IT organizations.
 No longer can cloud computing be dismissed as the province of SMBs or startups, or denigrated as “shadow IT.”
 Instead, IT organizations must be ready to design, deploy, monitor, and manage cloud-based applications.

-This makes sense, of course.
-When a technology moves beyond early adopters and becomes the de facto platform for applications, it requires building a foundation of technology skills across the organization.
+That makes sense, of course.
+When technology moves beyond early adopters and becomes the de-facto platform for applications, it requires building a foundation of technology skills across the organization.
 This is not new with cloud computing.
 We’ve seen the same trend with VMware and Microsoft before it.